89Aman/Flask/README.md

-Here is a sample `README.md` file for your Library Management System:

----

 # Library Management System

 This project is a simple Library Management System built with Flask and MongoDB.
 It allows users to manage books, user records, and transactions related to book borrowing in an easy-to-use web interface.